+As at 1 April 2018

+Condensed consolidated statement As previously Reclassification As

+of financial position (extract) reported under IFRS 15 restated

+US\$'000 US\$'000 US\$'000

-Condensed consolidated statement of financial position (extract) As previously reported US\$'000 As restated US\$'000 Trade and other payables Contract liabilities 51,753 (18,443) 18,443 33,310 18,443 51,753 51,753
+Trade and other payables 51,753 (18,443) 33,310

+Contract liabilities 18,443 18,443

+51,753 51,753

-4 FUNCTIONAL CURRENCY AND TRANSLATION TO PRESENTATION CURRENCY
+5 FUNCTIONAL CURRENCY AND TRANSLATION TO PRESENTATION CURRENCY

 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates, i.e. the functional currency.
 The functional currency of the Company is Malaysian Ringgit ("RM").
 However, each entity within the Group can present its financial statements in any currency, which can be the same or different from the entity's functional currency.
-As the Group operates internationally, management considers that it is more appropriate to use United States Dollar ("US\$"), a globally recognised currency, as the presentation currency for the Group's consolidated financial statements.
+As the Group operates internationally, management considers that it is more appropriate to use US\$, a globally recognised currency, as the presentation currency for the Group's consolidated financial statements.
 For the entity whose functional currency is not US\$, its results and financial position have been translated into US\$.